aerrata/journal/src/content/posts/setting-up-dotfiles.md

    config push
    ```

-   Repeat these steps for any additional configuration files you want to track
+   Repeat these steps for any additional files you want to track

-### **Conclusion**

-Using a bare Git repository for dotfiles is a simple yet powerful way to manage and share your configurations.
-By following this guide, you ensure that your environment remains consistent and reproducible across devices.